Wantable Style Edit Review

 - For styles of clothing my options were love, like or dislike.

 The style quiz also asked about color preferences, how much I weighed, what sizes I normally wear.
-It really was an easy quiz to take–probably the easiest one I’ve ever had to do for an online styling company.
+It really was an easy quiz to takeโprobably the easiest one Iโve ever had to do for an online styling company.

 The Wantable Stream

 After going through the Wantable style quiz, and placing my first styling order, Wantable directed me to visit the Wantable Stream.
-When I got there I was faced with dozens of clothing choices that I could request or decline.
-So I clicked on some items I thought I might like.
-I was able to request or decline certain pieces of clothing.
+When I got there I was faced with dozens of clothing choices.
+I could request or decline anything there.

-Of the Wantable brands in the stream, there were some I’d definitely seen in stores or with my other online styling companies.
-This included Kensie, Karen Kane and Kut from the Kloth.
+Of the Wantable brands in the stream, there were some Iโd definitely seen in stores or with my other online styling companies.

-I couldn’t tell if these pieces from the Wantable Stream would be added to my upcoming style edit or if I were to buy them separately.
 As I kept scrolling down, more clothing kept showing up.
-In the end I just chose a bunch, and then just exited the page because I couldn’t figure out what’s what.
+In the end I just chose a bunch, and then just exited the page because I couldnโt figure out whatโs what.

 My Wantable box

 It took a little over a week between signing up for my Wantable Style Edit and the box arriving.
+Here is what my note from my stylist Mary said:

-“Welcome to your first Style Edit!
+โWelcome to your first Style Edit!
 I am so excited to help refresh your wardrobe with pieces that match your lifestyle and style preferences.
 For a starting point, I am including a mix of pieces to scope out your style.
 Try pairing the Kelsey Knit Trouser in Grey Grid with the Josie Short Sleeve V-Neck Tee in White.
 Layer with the Lyocell Utility Jacket in Dark Chambray during cooler days or evenings.
-This amazing jacket isn’t only eco-friendly but breathable and lightweight, too!
+This amazing jacket isnโt only eco-friendly but breathable and lightweight, too!
 For a second look, pair the Sarah Ankle Skinny in Port Antonio with the Bailey Plaid Top in Grape View.
 Accessorize with the Mila Hoop Earrings in Silver.
-I would love if you could leave me some feedback and let me know what does and does not work so that we can nail your fit and style in Edits to come!”
+I would love it if you could leave me some feedback and let me know what does and does not work so that we can nail your fit and style in Edits to come!โ

-- Bailey Plaid Top in Grape from Beach Lunch Lounge (a brand I’m not familiar with) $68
+- Bailey Plaid Top in Grape from Beach Lunch Lounge (a brand Iโm not familiar with) $68

 One of my items was a pair of silver hoop earrings.
-They came in a lovely suede envelope that said “pretty little things” on the outside.
+They came in a lovely suede envelope that said โpretty little thingsโ on the outside.
 I was really impressed with the packaging.

 My Wantable style edit clothing

-Sadly, when I tried to exchange the short sleeve v neck tee shirt from Trim & Tailor (again a brand I did not know), it, too, was sold out.
-Too bad.
-This shirt was soft and really pretty.
+When I clicked on exchange, I got the following note: โ Oh no!
+This item is no longer available.
+Weโre sorry for the inconvenience.โ Sadly, when I tried to exchange the short sleeve v neck tee shirt from Trim & Tailor (again a brand I did not know), it, too, was sold out.

 Shirt from Wantable stream was a keeper